Does Medicare Cover Cataract Implants?

 What Does Medicare Cover for Cataract Surgery?

-If a cataract surgery is covered by Medicare Part B, you must first satisfy the annual deductible and will then typically be responsible for 20% of the remaining balance for the Medicare-approved amount.
+In order to have a cataract surgery covered by Medicare Part B, you must first satisfy the annual deductible and will then typically be responsible for 20% of the remaining balance for the Medicare-approved amount.

 Medigap Provides Coverage for Some Costs